 - 3 cups plain steamed rice

-Place the pork fillet in the heated frying pan.
-Cook about 2 minutes one side then flip over the pork fillets and cook another 2 minutes.
+- Place the pork fillet in the heated frying pan.
+Cook about and half minutes one side then flip over the pork fillets and cook further one and half minutes.

-Add 20 g butter and 1 tsp soy sauce to the pan bring to bubble.
+- Add 20 g butter and the combined soy sauce and miso to the pan bring to bubble.

 - Serve rice in a donburi bowl, scattering the lettuce, and placing the cooked pork fillets on top.